 Therefore

-The gable shaped models have the proper response in x direction due to the structural behavior which explained before, grades 9 of 10 in X direction and 5 of 10 in Y direction.
-The domed shape model which behaves as the industrial fram also is scored 9 of 10 in 2 directions.
+The gable shaped models have the proper response in x direction due to the structural behavior which explained in section 3 of the paper, grades 9 of 10 in X axis direction and 5 of 10 in Y axis direction.
+The domed shape model which behaves as the industrial frame also is scored 9 of 10 in two directions.

 The scores of Pyramidal and conic models relatively are similar to each other.
-While the circular plan of conical shelter improves the seismic performance of this shape more than the pyramidal model, according to the longer timbers of its structure faces more bending in elements and the dangerous of their breaks.
-Therefore their score are estimated equal to each others.
-Their shape aspect of seismic behavior is too similar to the gable shaped model response in X direction.
+The circular plan of conical shelter improves its seismic performance more than the pyramidal model.
+However, timbers of conic models are longer than pyramidal one and therefore face more bending moment and risk of break.
+According to this explanation the score of these two models are estimated equal to each other.
+Seismic behavior of Pyramidal and conic models in both axis directions is quite similar to the gable shaped model response in X axis direction.
 The most difference of these models with the gable one is their joints.
-As each timber lies on its next timber, any kind of leaning of timbers from the vertical plate, increase the seismic vulnerability of joints, as all timbers are joined together any kind of disjointing leads to a thoroughly collapse.
-Types 1 on these 2 models with fewer amounts of timbers have better seismic behavior rather than the second types with more structural elements which increase the dead loads without any structural advantages.
-The scores of all alternatives in 2 direction of X and Y is performed in table no. 4
+As each timber lies on the next timber, any kind of leaning of timbers from the vertical plane, increase the seismic vulnerability of joints.
+As all timbers are joined together any kind of disjointing leads to a thoroughly collapse.
+Types 1 on these two models with fewer amounts of timbers have better seismic behavior rather than the second types with more structural elements which increase the dead loads without any structural advantages.
+The scores of all alternatives in 2 direction of X and Y is performed in table no. 3

 Category no.3: spatial similarities

-The similarity of the living spaces of the shelters with the traditional local houses can improve the spatial quality of the shelters due to its capability of coping with the local lifestyle of the region.
-[21].2 items of the similarity in plan and in walls which helps the spatial vertical and horizontal resemblance are considered as 2 criteria in the 3rd category.
-In the first criterion the models with rectangular or square plan score number 1 while the score of models with circular plan determines 0.
+The similarity between living spaces of the shelters and the traditional local houses can improve the spatial quality of shelters due to its capability of coping with the local lifestyle.
+There are several reports on the rejection of aftermath shelters by local people because of their disability to adaptation with new spaces.
+For example lack of corner was introduced as one of the main reasons of the abandonment of “igloo” shaped emergency shelters after the 1971 earthquake Caraz, Peru, by local people [21].
+In the “Quchan case” two items of the similarity in shape of plan and verticality of walls are considered as main criteria in the third category.
+These two criteria can show the spatial vertical and horizontal resemblance.
+In the first criterion the models with rectangular or square plan score number 1 and models with circular plan score 0.
 This scoring shows the importance of existence of corner as described above lack of it had caused problems for local people of Caraz.
 In the second criterion the number of vertical walls which for example was more suitable to build the openings and doors will be represented as an advantage of the shelters.
 These 2 criteria have the maximum ranking.
-The 3rd criterion which mostly focuses on the least interruption in the interior space counts the number of columns which should be erected inside the space.
-Therefore the ranking of the 3rd criterion is a minimum kind of ranking.
-The last criterion of the 3rd category is the volume of the spaces which obviously has the maximum ranking.
-As like as the 1st category for each of these criteria a specific weight is allocated which are represented in the table no. 3
+The third criterion which mostly focuses on the least interruption in the interior space counts the number of columns which should be erected inside the space.
+Therefore the ranking of the third criterion is a minimum type.
+The last criterion of the third category is the volume of the spaces which obviously has the maximum ranking.
+As like as the first category for each of these criteria a specific weight is allocated which are represented in the table no. 4

 Multi criteria decision making